 Due to its breath-taking scenery, beaches, coast line, and continual development, Majorca has been a popular destination for British and German tourists since the 1960's.
 The larger resorts such as Magaluf and Alcudia have been developed for younger clientele and have a thriving nightlife, whereas quieter resorts such as Pollensa attract older couples and families.

 The north of the island is now easily accessible via the Ma-13 motorway which has reduced journey times from Palma Airport to resorts such as Alcudia to just over an hour.

 The following is a "round the island" guide to help you choose which resort is the best choice for your Majorcan holiday.

-As both the cultural and commercial centre of Majorca, Palma is a city rich in culture.
-Palma is not a beach resort, although there is a small beach at Portixol which is located around a 15 minute walk to the east of the cathedral.
+As both the cultural and commercial centre of Majorca, Palma is a city rich in history and culture.
+Palma is not renowned as a beach resort, but there is a small beach at Portixol which is located around a 15 minute walk to the east of the cathedral.
 The best local beaches are at Cala Mayor or C'an Pastilla.